pwa-builder/pwabuilder-blog/src/docs/android/android-playstore-documentation/android-playstore-documentation.md

 ---
 layout: doc
-title: PWABuilder Android platform Documentation
+title: PWABuilder Android Platform Documentation
 excerpt: Everything you need to know to build an Android app from your PWA
 description: Everything you need to know to build an Android app from your PWA
 date: 2021-06-23